jroivas/nolang/pure.md

  - No other variables allowed in namescape (global) scope

+## Types

+ - boolean
+ - int
+    * int8
+    * int16
+    * int32
+    * int64
+ - uint
+    * Same sizes as int
+ - Double / Float
+ - Number
+    * Any int, uint or floating point type
+ - String
+ - List
+ - Map
+ - Closure

+One can define own types with `struct`

+    struct Date {
+        milliSecondsSinceEpoch : int64
+        negative : boolean
+    }

+Since Nolang does not support objects, or object methods, structs are as well pure data only.

+To generate new instances of structures one can call it's default initializer, where one passes values to initialize in same order as in definition.
+Since default value is zero, one can omit some parameters:

+    Date(100000000000, false)
+    Date(100000000000)
+    Date()

+Or one can initialize them in custom methods like:

+    pure generateDate(year, month, day : int32) =>
+        d : Date
+        d.negative = false
+        d.milliSecondsSinceEpoch = year * millisecondsInYear
+        d.milliSecondsSinceEpoch += month * millisecondsInMonth
+        d.milliSecondsSinceEpoch += day * millisecondsInDay
+        return d

 ## Example

 Work in progress example, for more accurate examples, see [examples](examples)